-The release of the first trailer confirms what we all know: This adaptation, based on the classic Louisa May Alcott novel of the same name, is going to be a must-see.
+These initial reviews of the film only confirm what we all know: This adaptation, based on the classic Louisa May Alcott novel of the same name, is going to be a must-see.

 For those who didn’t major in English, or maybe just aren’t fans of 600-page 19th century lit, here’s the SparkNotes version: The novel, first published in 1868, follows four teenage sisters and their mother, who live in Massachusetts during and after the Civil War, as they deal with growing up and exploring their distinct (and often conflicting) identities.
 While it was written eons ago, Little Women has become a seminal novel for women and girls up until today.
 Because, basically, it’s perfect.